connorslade/afire/examples/README.md

 ## 09 - Cookies

-Get cookies from the client and set some new ones.
+Get cookies from the client and make a HTML table.
+Also set new cookies with extra options.

 ### TODO